-In today’s content marketing world, there’s a lot of pressure to produce copy and lots of it.
+In today’s content marketing world, there’s a lot of pressure to produce copy, and lots of it.
 I know.
 It’s hard to keep up.
 There's pressure to create website or blog copy continually.
 It’s tough.
 I get it.
-You see what looks like the answer, an ad for cheap copy development.
-You can buy blog posts for $20, $50, $75 each.
+You see what looks like the answer: an ad for cheap copy development.
+You can buy blog posts for $20, $50, or $75 each.
 Could this work for your blog?
 Can you buy your way out of the never-ending content development circle?
 Could off-shore copy development be right for you?
 Spoiler alert: not likely.
-You know the adage, if it seems too good to be true, it probably is?
+You know the adage; if it seems too good to be true, it probably is.
 It applies to copy development also.

-1. When you know content marketing and copy development you can spot something that’s been off-shored so quickly.
-While what they’ve written may technically be OK, it’s not written in a manner that a native English speaker would speak or write.
+1. When you know content marketing and copy development, you can spot something that’s been off-shored so quickly.
+While what they’ve written may technically be OK, it’s not written like a native English speaker would speak or write.
 It often feels odd when reading.
-It may be keyword stuffed or use terms that aren't used today.
+It may be keyword-stuffed or use terms that aren't used today.

-2. Cheap copy houses don’t pay their staff very well, and due to this, good writers don’t work for them.
-Think about it, if you can buy a blog post from a company for $20, what do you think the writer who wrote it earned for their work?
+2. Cheap copy houses don’t pay their staff well, so good writers don’t work for them.
+Think about it: if you can buy a blog post from a company for $20, what do you think the writer who wrote it earned for their work?
 I’m guessing maybe $5 at most.
-Do you want to entrust your business to someone who has so little invested in the outcome?
+Do you want to entrust your business to someone with so little invested in the outcome?

-3. Writers who are making so little for their work aren’t likely putting in a lot of effort to create a great piece of copy.
-I saw one article recently that was obviously off-shored (though the website said it was not), and the text itself was nearly plagiarized from high ranking US websites on the subject.
-There were a few words changed but not enough even to begin to believe the writer had done anything but read this other article and rewrite a few words.
+3. Writers making so little for their work aren’t likely putting in a lot of effort to create a great copy.
+I saw one article recently that was obviously off-shored (though the website said it was not), and the text itself was nearly plagiarized from high-ranking US websites on the subject.
+There were a few words changed, but not enough even to begin to believe the writer had done anything but read this other article and rewrite a few words.
 Do you want to be seen as a plagiarizer potentially?

-I honestly believe it’s better to create a few pieces of great copy that serve a purpose and provides information your customers need than to create a lot of crap.
-Buying your website or blog's copy from an off-shore resource may seem like a great idea at first, but in this field, your results are based on your effort.
+I honestly believe it’s better to create a few pieces of great copy that serve a purpose and provide the information your customers need than to create a lot of low-quality content.
+Buying your website or blog's copy from an off-shore resource may seem like a great idea at first, but your results are based on your effort in this field.
 If you put little effort in, you’ll get little out.